 New!
 Under the cover of World War 1: The Armenian Genocide

-During World War I, the Turkish leadership of the Ottoman Empire implemented a policy of annihilation against their minority Christian population; during this genocide, approximately 1.5 million Armenians, half the Armenian population living in their indigenous homeland for over 3,000 years ago, they were murdered through deprivation, exposure, and torture.
-Their communal and personal properties were stolen, and the few survivors were forced to flee to other countries.
+During World War I, the Turkish leadership of the Ottoman Empire implemented a policy of annihilation against the Turkey’s Armenian population.
+During this genocide, approximately 1.5 million Armenians, more than half the Armenian population living in its indigenous homeland for more than 3,000 years, were murdered by means of physical attack, torture, deprivation and long-term exposure to the elements.
+The government stole or destroyed virtually all Armenian communal and personal properties, and the few survivors were forced to flee to other countries.